Live updates on the latest coronavirus news.

 – The PDGA has suspended all Majors and Elite Series tournaments — including National Tour events and Disc Golf Pro Tour events — through the end of April.
 Texas States, Jonesboro Open, Spring Forester, and Glass Blown Open are postponed indefinitely.

-– The Disc Golf Pro Tour announced that Round 3 of the WACO Annual Charity Open has been cancelled.
+– The Disc Golf Pro Tour announced that Round 3 of the WACO Annual Charity Open has been canceled.
 Round 2, which had already started, will serve as the final round.
 Spectators will be prohibited from attending today’s round.

 – The German Disc Sports Association has barred German Tour disc golf tournaments until at least mid-April.